aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

 This repository enhances the original Text to SQL Bedrock Agent with the following improvements:

 - Uses AWS CDK to build the necessary infrastructure.
 - Works with any dataset: simply create a folder with all your data in CSV files, create a zip file of this folder, place it in the "Data" directory, and the code will automatically extract and upload the files, generating the necessary instructions.
-Provide the zip file name at the time of deployment (cdk deploy --profile XXX --context zip_file_name=EV_WA.zip).
+Provide the zip file name at the time of deployment (cdk deploy --profile XXX --context zip_file_name=EV_WA.zip --context region=us-east-1).
 - If the answer is large, it creates a file in S3 and points the user to the S3 location.